Starclimber: Plot

 Matt Cruse is piloting an aerocrane for France's Celestial Tower where he narrowly survives a terrorist attack by the Babelites, a group of people who are opposed to humans reaching the heavens.
 After the incident, he meets with Kate de Vries, and is saddened to hear that Kate will soon return to Lionsgate City.

-Canada's Minister of Air wants Canadians to be the first in space, and invites Kate to join the expedition as an expert in aerial zoology, while Matt is offered a chance to become one of the world's first astronauts on board the Starclimber.
+Canada's Minister of Air wants Canadians to be the first in space, and invites Kate to join the expedition as an expert in aerial zoology.
+Matt is offered a chance to become one of the world's first astronauts on board the Starclimber, under the command by Captain Walken, Matt's mentor from the Aurora.
 Matt decides to visit his mother and sisters.
 While he is there, he accepts a party invitation sent by Mr. and Mrs. de Vries.
 During the party, Matt is informed that Kate's parents will probably marry Kate to James Sanderson.
 Upon hearing this, Matt seeks out Mr. Sanderson during the party.

 Matt is enrolled in the astronaut program and becomes friends with fellow astronaut trainee Tobias Blanchard.
 Three people are chosen to be the first astronauts, but Matt is not amongst them.
 When he leaves the room, Kate follows him to try and cheer him up.
 When she takes his hands, Matt finds an engagement ring on her finger.
 Matt leaves, heartbroken, and goes to a bar with the rest of the rejected astronauts-in-training.
 The other astronauts tell him that he deserved to be chosen.
 The next morning, Captain Walken tells him that one of the men they chose broke his leg, and offers Matt a spot on the space trip as a replacement.
 Matt accepts, even though the thought of seeing Kate again is painful.